asm-products/firesize/addon-doc.md

 ## Dashboard

 > callout
-> For more information on the features available within the FireSize dashboard please see the docs at [https://firesize.com/docs](https://firesize.com/docs).
+> For more information on the features available within the Firesize dashboard please see the docs at [https://firesize.com/docs](https://firesize.com/docs).

 You can also view your current usage information, configure your domain, or even whitelist specific image source locations.
-Visit our dashboard by visiting the [Heroku Dashboard](https://dashboard.heroku.com/apps) and clicking on FireSize in your app's addon list.
+Visit our dashboard by visiting the [Heroku Dashboard](https://dashboard.heroku.com/apps) and clicking on Firesize in your app's addon list.

 ## Migrating between plans